rust-osdev/homepage/content/this-month/2026-08/index.md

 refreshed our `CONTRIBUTING.md`, which now documents our expectations regarding code style, commit style, and AI/LLM-assisted contributions.

+#### Sponsorship by Anthropic

+We are glad to announce that [Anthropic](https://www.anthropic.com/) sponsors @phip1611 for six months as part of their open source program.
+The sponsorship covers `uefi-rs` and related crates in the `rust-osdev` space, with a focus on security issues, undefined behavior, and specification compliance.
+Thank you!

 We merged the following PRs this month:

 ### [`multiboot2`](https://github.com/rust-osdev/multiboot2)